What Happens If You Mix Premium And Regular Gas?

 Crop hands crossing fuel nozzles

-If you accidentally add Premium fuel to a car built for Regular, nothing detrimental will occur to the engine, and you can drive without worry.
+If you accidentally add Premium fuel to a car built for Regular, nothing harmful will occur to the engine, and you can drive without worry.
 However, you also won’t get any advantages, so don’t expect improved fuel economy or more power.

 If you do notice the engine knocking after adding Regular fuel, you may be able to resolve the issue by pouring an octane booster into the tank.